 you had kidney failure and you can no longer work because of it, you may want to apply for Social Security disability benefits.

-The majority of initial claims get denied, so it is recommended that you seek the counsel of a disability lawyer.
+The majority of initial claims get denied benefits, so it is recommended that you seek the counsel of a disability lawyer or disability advocate.
 A lawyer can help you make sure all of your paperwork is in order and can testify on your behalf in front of an ALJ.
 Disability lawyers do not charge upfront.

 They are only paid if you win your claim.
 Fill out the free case evaluation today to get help from a disability attorney.